chaisql/chai/README.md

 Made with [contrib.rocks](https://contrib.rocks).

-For any questions or discussions, join our [Gophers Slack channel](https://gophers.slack.com/messages/CKPCYQFE0) or open an [issue](https://github.com/chaisql/chai/issues/new).
+For any questions or discussions, open an [issue](https://github.com/chaisql/chai/issues/new).